-Tourism industry as one of the most critical issues and the central part of the revenue in many countries' economy is going through the hardest time by far on these days due to global Coronavirus (COVID-19) pandemic.
-While pandemic affects deeply negative almost all sections of the economy, of course.
+Are you wondering how could the coronavirus impact the economy?
+The tourism industry, as one of the most critical issues and the central part of the revenue in many countries' economy, is going through the hardest time by far these days due to the global coronavirus (COVID-19) pandemic.
+At the same time, pandemic affects deeply negative almost all sections of the economy, of course.
 However, the tourism industry faces the most severe losses and difficulties because of international borders closures and people forced to stay at home all over the world.
-Coronavirus infection has a longer incubation period and leaves about 85% of the infected without any (or with just mild) symptoms which makes it more difficult to track and to contain.
+Coronavirus infection has a longer incubation period and leaves about 85% of the infected without any (or with just mild) symptoms, which makes it more difficult to track and contain.
 Due to this reason, it is not easy to believe in statistics and make predictions about the recovery period in any sphere based on these statistics.
 However, we can undoubtedly agree that countries and governments would apply convenient strategies and policies to revive the tourism industry after the negative side effect of the coronavirus going to decline.

 Impacts of Coronavirus on World Tourism

-All of us have similar questions during our stay at home: how long are we going to stay at home?
-When we will fly and travel again?
+All of us have similar questions during our stay at home: "how long are we going to stay at home?", "when we will fly and travel again?".
 Until that moment comes, we will probably never know the exact answer to those questions.
-The explanation for this result is that not every country has the same incidence and spread of the virus.
-For example, while Italy is one of the most negatively affected countries, another European country like the Czech Republic is among less suffered countries by a coronavirus.
+The explanation for this result is that not every country has the same incidence and spread of the coronavirus.
+For example, while Italy is one of the most negatively affected countries, another European country like the Czech Republic is among the less suffered countries by a coronavirus.
 According to scientists, a vaccine will be found to prevent the spread of the coronavirus pandemic, but the virus will still be among us before then, and we won't be able to get rid of it completely.

 Possible Solutions to the Problem